abpframework/abp/docs/en/UI/Angular/Modifying-the-Menu.md

 This inserts a search input and a sign out icon to the menu.
 The final UI looks like below:

 ![navigation-menu-search-input](./images/navigation-menu-search-input.png)

+> The default elements have an order of `100`.
+If you want to place a custom element before the defaults, assign an order number up to `99`.
+If you want to place a custom element after the defaults, assign orders starting from `101`.
+Finally, if you must place an item between the defaults, patch the default element orders as described below.
+A warning though: We may add another default element in the future and it too will have an order number of `100`.

 ## How to Patch or Remove an Right Part Element